lemniskett/archbox/README.md

 Thanks to [@SamsiFPV](https://github.com/SamsiFPV)

 If you don't use systemd, either create your own init service, or create a @reboot cronjob.
-### Removing chroot enviroment
+### Removing chroot environment
-**IMPORTANT**, Make sure you've unmounted everything in chroot enviroment, it's better to remove the init script and reboot to unmount everything. if you can't reboot for some reason, do :
+**IMPORTANT**, Make sure you've unmounted everything in chroot environment, it's better to remove the init script and reboot to unmount everything. if you can't reboot for some reason, do :
 ```
 archbox -u
 ```